Flutter – the future of cross-platform or yet another “Google Glass”?

-Written primarily in C++, this structure combines the benefit of low-level rendering via Google’s Skia graphics library, with platform-specific SDKs released by both: Android and iOS.
+Written primarily in C++, this structure combines the benefit of low-level rendering via Google’s Skia graphics library.
+In addition, for both Android and iOS, the library features platform-specific SDKs.

-This way, the Flutter engine acts as a portable runtime environment, that implements core platform-specific libraries, animation/graphics methods, Input/Output network methods, file management as well as accessibility support methods.
-Also, the engine is built as a plug-in architecture based on Dart’s runtime that gives access to an advanced compiler toolchain.
+This way, the Flutter engine acts as a portable runtime environment.
+It implements core platform-specific libraries, animation/graphics methods, Input/Output network methods, file management as well as accessibility support methods.
+Also, the engine is built as a plug-in architecture based on Dart’s runtime […] delivering access to an advanced compiler toolchain.

-The toolchain allows Flutter to compile Dart code to C/C++ ARM machine code, hence, the resulted build can act like a native app, eliminating the performance-related drawbacks, as well as compromises related to hardware access or specific platform OS features.
+The toolchain allows Flutter to compile Dart code to C/C++ ARM machine code.
+Hence, the build resembles and acts as a native app […] eliminating the performance-related drawbacks, as well as compromises related to hardware access or specific platform OS features.

-Besides its primary engine, Flutter makes use of a Foundation library, enriched with basic functions and classes, designed to deliver the possibility of building a native app by making use of both: various ready-to-use UI widgets and direct access to the application’s “canvas” commands.
+Besides its primary engine, Flutter makes use of a Foundation library, enriched with basic functions and classes.
+This enables building a native app, featuring both: various ready-to-use UI widgets and direct access to the application’s “canvas”.
 This flexibility made Flutter a base for other open-source frameworks, like Flame (a library used as a game engine).

 WHAT MAKES FLUTTER APPEALING TO DEVS?

-There are uncountable reasons Flutter is popular amongst early adopters, and here, we’ll refer to a shortlist a native developer would consider switching to this framework.
+There are uncountable reasons Flutter is popular amongst early adopters.
+Here, we’ll refer to a shortlist a native developer would consider switching to this framework.

 1. The community